A multiple criteria methodology for priority based portfolio selection: Appendix

-A criterion $g_j$ is a real-valued function used for comparing two actions, $a$ and $b$, on the basis of their performances, $g_j(a)$ and $g_j(b)$, respectively \citep[see][]{Roy96, RoyBo93}.
+A criterion, $g_j$ is a real-valued function used for comparing two actions, $a$ and $b$, on the basis of their performances, $g_j(a)$ and $g_j(b)$, respectively \citep[see][]{Roy96, RoyBo93}.
 Assume that $g_j$ is to be maximized and $g_j(a) \geqslant g_j(b)$.
-For taking into account an imperfect knowledge of the data (due to arbitrariness, uncertainty, imprecision, and ill-determination), a more sophisticated model is needed \citep[see][]{RoyEtAl14}.
-It is called the pseudo-criterion model and can be defined as follows \citep[see][]{RoyVi84}.
+For taking into account the imperfect knowledge of data (due to arbitrariness, uncertainty, imprecision, and ill-determination), a more sophisticated model is needed \citep[see][]{RoyEtAl14}.
+It is called pseudo-criterion model and can be defined as follows \citep[see][]{RoyVi84}.

 \begin{definition}[Pseudo-criterion] A pseudo-criterion, $g_j$, is a criterion with two threshold functions associated with it: An indifference threshold function, $q_j(\cdot)$, and a preference threshold function, $p_j(\cdot)$, such that $p_j(\cdot) \geqslant q_j(\cdot) \geqslant 0$.
-The arguments of these threshold functions may be the performance of the worst action, in which case we call them direct thresholds, or the performance of the worst action, in which case we call them inverse thresholds.
+The argument of these threshold functions may be the performance of the worst action, in which case we call them direct thresholds, or the performance of the worst action, in which case we call them inverse thresholds.
 For the sake of simplicity, we consider here only the case of constant thresholds, and use the notation $q_j$ and $p_j$. \end{definition}

 From this model we can derive three fundamental binary relations for criterion $g_j$ as stated in the following definition \citep[see also][]{DoumposFi18}.